 We rolled her out of the water and got her all bunched up in a towel.

 Roberto got Jeannie and her chair strapped into the van.
 She bounced happily up and down, talking to us through the glass, saying words we couldn’t hear.
-The van turned out of the parking lot, and she waved and blew us a kiss.
+When the van turned out of the parking lot, she waved and blew us a kiss.